peterwangxw/maas-location-marketing-ios-sdk/README.md

 --------------

 The PWLocalpoint provides the ability to manager customer's profile attributes.
 There are some SDK methods in `PWLPAttributeManager` that facilitate this:
-- *fetchProfileAttributeMetadataWithCompletion:*.
+- *fetchProfileAttributeMetadataWithCompletion:*
-- *fetchProfileAttributesWithCompletion:*.
+- *fetchProfileAttributesWithCompletion:*
-- *updateProfileAttributes: completion:*.
+- *updateProfileAttributes: completion:*